WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-09-service-mesh-kubernetes-getting-started.md

 ### Istio

 Istio was originally developed by Lyft and has been adopted by many major technology companies like Google or Microsoft.
 Istio is the most popular service mesh solution and has an active community.
-As of this writing, the project has almost 28 thousand stars and more than 5 thousand forks on Github.
+As of this writing, the project has almost 28 thousand stars and more than 5 thousand forks on GitHub.
 Istio can be easily installed using Helm charts and also installs many useful tools to operate your Kubernetes cluster, like [Prometheus](/monitor-net-microservices-with-prometheus), Jaeger, [Grafana](/create-grafana-dashboards-with-prometheus-metrics), and Zipkin.

 [In my next post](/istio-getting-started), I will show you how to install Istio using its Helm charts and how to configure the traffic management.
 For more information see <a href="https://istio.io/" target="_blank" rel="noopener noreferrer">istio.io</a>.